Overview

 All deliberate actions taken by a learning community supports a shift from incidental to intentional relational interactions and can foster positive relationships and build a strong learning culture.

-learning community
+positive relationships in a learning community

 Starting Questions